CUHK-ESSC-4510/ESSC4510-2020-Spring/README.md

 Link to Classroom Page: https://classroom.github.com/classrooms/74946822-cuhk-essc-4510-classroom-2021-spring

-Go to the assignment link (e.g. [L01](https://classroom.github.com/a/227byaeX)).
+Go to the assignment link (e.g. [L01](https://classroom.github.com/a/227byaeX), other submission links are listed at the bottom of this readme).
 Do the following steps to edit and submit your assignments.

 Find your own student ID.
 ![alt text](/img/01.png)